akinofftz/progit/de/04-git-server/01-chapter4.markdown

 <!--There are two levels of access control in Gitolite.
 The first is at the repository level; if you have read (or write) access to *any* ref in the repository, then you have read (or write) access to the repository.
 This is the only access control that Gitosis had.-->

 Es gibt zwei Ebenen für die Zugriffsberechtigung in Gitolite.
-Die erste befindet sich auf Repository Ebene.
+Die erste befindet sich auf Repository-Ebene.
 Wenn Du Lese- oder Schreifzugriff auf jede Ref in einem Repository hast, dann kannst Du damit das ganze Repository sowohl lesen, als auch schreiben.
 Gitosis kennt nur diese Art der Zugriffsberechtigung.

 <!--The second level, applicable only to "write" access, is by branch or tag within a repository.
 The username, the access being attempted (`W` or `+`), and the refname being updated are known.
 The access rules are checked in order of appearance in the config file, looking for a match for this combination (but remember that the refname is regex-matched, not merely string-matched).
 If a match is found, the push succeeds.
 A fallthrough results in access being denied.-->

 Die zweite Ebene bezieht sich auf Branches oder Tags innerhalb eines Repositorys.
 Auf dieser Ebene kann allerdings nur der Schreibzugriff beschränkt werden.
 Der Benutzername, die Art des Zugriffs (`W` oder `+`) und der Refname, der aktualisiert wird, sind bekannt.
 Gitolite prüft, ob einer dieser Regeln auf diese Kombination zutrifft (hierbei ist allerdings zu beachten, dass der Refname mit dem regulären Ausdruck verglichen und kein eins zu eins String-Vergleich durchgeführt wird).
 Die Zugriffsregeln werden entsprechend der Reihenfolge innerhalb der Konfigurationsdatei abgearbeitet.
 Wenn eine Kombination zutrifft, kann der Push durchgeführt werden.
 Trifft keine zu, dann wird der Push verweigert.

 <!--### Advanced Access Control with "deny" rules ###-->
-### Erweiterte Zugriffsberechtigungen mit „deny“ Regeln ###
+### Erweiterte Zugriffsberechtigungen mit „deny“-Regeln ###

 <!--So far, we’ve only seen permissions to be one of `R`, `RW`, or `RW+`.
 However, Gitolite allows another permission: `-`, standing for "deny".
 This gives you a lot more power, at the expense of some complexity, because now fallthrough is not the *only* way for access to be denied, so the *order of the rules now matters*!-->

 Bis jetzt waren alle vorgestellten Berechtigungen entweder `R`, `RW`, oder `RW+`.
 Gitolite kennt aber noch eine weitere Berechtigung: `-`, welche für „deny“, also ablehnen steht.
 Dies gibt Dir noch viel mehr Möglichkeiten, allerdings auf Kosten der Komplexität, denn ab jetzt ist ein Falltrough nicht die einzige Möglichkeit, wie ein Zugriff auf das Repository abgelehnt wird.
-Das heißt, die Reihenfolge der aufgestellte Regeln, hat auch eine Bedeutung.
+Das heißt, die Reihenfolge der aufgestellten Regeln hat auch eine Bedeutung.

 <!--Let us say, in the situation above, we want engineers to be able to rewind any branch *except* master and integ.
 Here’s how to do that:-->